 Q: What does maintaining an online exhibition involve?

 A: The online exhibition curator is responsible for reviewing their own exhibitions at least once every year, or following a major Omeka upgrade.The Online Exhibitions Committee will notify all curators when a major Omeka upgrade occurs.
 Any problems found during review must be addressed by the curator.
-If an online exhibition curator leaves Yale University Library, they must designate another person from the sponsoring department to continue reviews going forward.
+If an online exhibition curator leaves YUL, they must designate another person from the sponsoring department to continue reviews going forward.